 Hour of Code and Computer Science Education Week

 42 hosted an Hour of Code event on Monday, December 3rd.
 Hour of Code is a global initiative that takes place during Computer Science Education Week, which this year is scheduled from December 3rd to the 9th.
-Computer Science Education Week is an annual event to honor Grace Hopper, a renowned computer scientist, who was born December 9th.
+Computer Science Education Week is an annual event to honor Grace Hopper.
+Hopper was a renowned computer scientist, who was born December 9th.

 After Harvard, Hopper joined the Eckert-Mauchly Computer Corporation.
 According to the Computer History Museum, “There, she developed one of the world’s first compilers and compiler-based programming languages.
 In 1959, Hopper played an important role in defining a new easy-to-use programming language.
 The result was COBOL, probably the most successful programming language for business applications in history.”
 Grace Hopper will forever be known as a great pioneer in programming history.
-She has inspired many people to avoid following the mantra “it’s always been done that way” and instead forge their own paths…the perfect person to honor during Computer Science Education Week!
+She has inspired many people to avoid following the mantra “it’s always been done that way. ” She is the perfect person to honor during Computer Science Education Week!

 Hour of Code @ 42: Create A Trivia Game

 Hour of Code has over 400 partners and 200,000 educators who participate in over 180 countries.
 Anyone can organize an Hour of Code event, and the one-hour tutorials are available in over 45 languages.
-You don’t need any prior experience, Hour of Code is designed to be an introduction to computer science, with the goal to make programming more accessible.
-Over 100 million students have participated, and 50% of the students who have tried Hour of Code are female.
-This is nearly twice a much as the number of women who work in tech which hovers around 26%.
-Since making coding education more accessible is at the heart of our core values, 42 was excited to host another Hour of Code event this year.
+You don’t need any prior experience.
+Hour of Code is an introduction to computer science.
+The overall goal is to make programming more accessible.
+Over 100 million students have participated.
+50% of the students who have tried Hour of Code are female.
+This is almost twice a much as the number of women who work in tech which hovers around 26%.
+42 was excited to host another Hour of Code event this year.
+Making coding education more accessible is at the heart of our core values.